 Struggling with Stress?
 These 5 Books Can Help You Stop Worrying and Start Living

 There’s no doubt about it: Being stressed out sucks.
 So what’s the best way to tackle it?
 A library’s worth of books have been penned about the subject, but finding the time to read them all would likely leave you feeling even more anxious.
-Fortunately, there’s a new way to figure out how to cope with stress without spending endless hours buried in books.
+Here are five of our favorites.

 Despite its downsides, stress is actually a beneficial force that drives progress in all areas of life.
 Focus on the positive aspects of stress, rather than believing it’s harmful, and you’ll be able to make the best of any situation.

-2. The End of Stress by Don Joseph Goewey
+The End to Rewire your Brain by Don Joseph Goewey

 While it’s easy to blame stress on external factors such as work or family, the root of all worry lies within ourselves.
 Adopt a mindset built around this fundamental truth, and you’ll find it easier to evade anxiety and live a more fulfilling life.